 What Do Captive Dragonflies Eat?

 While fun to raise, it can be difficult to raise dragonflies.
 If you plan to keep adult dragonflies, remember that they only live for a few weeks.
-Most people that choose to raise dragonflies will bring them up from their nymph stage.
+Most people that decide to raise dragonflies will bring them up from their nymph stage.
 During this period, you can feed a baby dragonfly daphnia, insect larvae, worms, or even small tadpoles and fish.
 Just remember to only provide food that’s the same size or smaller than the dragonfly, and to replace uneaten food regularly.
 Adult dragonflies can be fed live mosquitoes, flies, gnats, bees, beetles, and even other dragonflies.
 They can eat dozens of mosquitoes in a single day, so make sure that you provide an adult dragonfly with enough food.
 Before providing new food to your pet dragonfly, always make sure to consult a local insect expert.

 What Do Baby Dragonflies Eat?

-Dragonflies do not have a pupal stage and instead go through several nymphal stages before entering adulthood.
+Dragonflies do not have a pupal stage and instead, go through several nymphal stages before entering adulthood.
 They spend the vast majority of their lives as nymphs and may go through up to a dozen stages depending on the species.
 Baby dragonflies spend most of their time underneath the surface of the water.
 However, some species will also spend time outside of water, particularly when feeding.
 Their toothed mandibles can extend forward quickly, which allows them to catch prey.
 Some of their favorite foods include insect larvae and bloodworms.
 That said, they will also eat small fish and tadpoles.
 A select few species are large enough to attack and kill small frogs.
 If you’re raising baby dragonflies, you can try feeding them daphnia, otherwise known as water fleas.
-Other common feed includes mosquito and housefly larvae.
+Other common feeds include mosquito and housefly larvae.